Dinhhai94/course-materials/docs/Wk4Mod1.md

 Now, _that_ is a fancy event handler.
 Make sure you understand it before we get much farther in this Hack-A-Thon!

 7. This is a lot of work for three books.
 What's the advantage to doing all of this work in JavaScript?
-While we could argue about the quality of the developer experience in JavaScript-land vs HTML-land, one this is certain: if we want to use _external_ data instead of hard-coded book Objects, we need to use JavaScript.
+While we could argue about the quality of the developer experience in JavaScript-land vs HTML-land, one thing is certain: if we want to use _external_ data instead of hard-coded book Objects, we need to use JavaScript.
 More specifically, we need to use AJAX.

 We've set up an API to query at https://api.savvycoders.com/books that will return an Array of `book` Objects structured identically to the ones we've been hard-coding up to this point.
 See if you can render the bookstore with data from this API.
 HINT: